 The Bureau of Rural Health & Primary Care develops, evaluates, and administers this federal program that provides states the opportunity to strengthen rural health care through a holistic approach.

-The Idaho Flex program offers annual subgrant opportunities up to $20,000 to Idaho Critical Access Hospitals (CAHs) and rural Emergency Medical Services (EMS) within the Flex grant year (September - August).
+The Idaho Flex Program offers annual subgrant opportunities up to $20,000 to critical access hospitals in Idaho and rural EMS in the flex grant year (September - August).

 - Medicare Beneficiary Quality Improvement Project (MBQIP)